chribonn/PS_ResetLogs/README.md

         + CategoryInfo          : SecurityError: (:) [], PSSecurityException
         + FullyQualifiedErrorId : UnauthorizedAccess

-Open Powershell as administrator and execute the following
+Open PowerShell as administrator and execute the following

     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

 ## How to setup Reset-Logs to run based on a schedule

 Task Scheduler will be used to program a task that will run periodically.
 The task will run Reset-Logs PowerShell script.
-The frequency can be adjusted to to met your requirements.
+The frequency can be adjusted to meet your requirements.

 ![Create a Task in Task Scheduler](images/TaskScheduler01.png)